GSMA Connected Women Commitment Initiative

 Mobile operators are working to reduce the gender gap in mobile internet and mobile money services

 Closing the mobile gender gap is critically important and can deliver significant socio-economic benefits to underserved women, their communities and the economy.
-We estimate that closing the gender gap in access and use could generate a revenue increase for the mobile industry of 12 to 37% in a typical low- and middle-income market in Africa, and 11 to 54% in Asia.
+We estimate that closing the gender gap in low- and middle-income countries between 2023 and 2030 represents a $230bn revenue opportunity for the mobile industry.
 When women thrive, societies, businesses and economies thrive.

 Mobile operators are driving an effort, with support from the Connected Women team, to reduce the gender gap in mobile internet and mobile money services by making formal Commitments to increase the proportion of women in their mobile internet and/or mobile money service customer base.